PikaMug/Quests/CONTRIBUTING.md

 * **Keep commit summaries under 70 characters.** For more details, place two new lines after the summary line and write away!
 * **Test your code.** We're not interested in broken code, for the obvious reasons.
+  If AI was used in any way, please explain in your summary or a comment.

 Branches